anand-tummapudi/angular/README.md

 	- Arrow functions.
 newer script will be transpiled into old javascript code.
 #### 5. Angular Features
-* **Angular1 ** Angular1 is called as AngularJS is developed using javascript.It provides framework for client-side MVC and MVVM architectures, along with components commonly used in rich internet applications.
+* **Angular1**: Angular1 is called as AngularJS is developed using javascript.It provides framework for client-side MVC and MVVM architectures, along with components commonly used in rich internet applications.
+* **Angular2**: Angular2 is complete rewrite of frmework using typescript.
+It is built with mobile device support where as angular1 is not supported by mobile devices.We can use any of the language ES5,ES6, Typescript or dart to write angular2 code.